About Marije“I practice for the benefit of all beings.”

 Trainings and certifications

-Marije received both her foundational and professional level yoga teacher certification at the renowned Kripalu Center for Yoga & Health in Massachusetts (USA), and is certified to teach Yin Yoga by Sarah Powers, as well as by Bernie Clark.
-She is a faculty assistant and guest teacher at the Kripalu Center and a retreat leader at the Mandali Retreat Center in Quarna Sopra (Italy).
+Marije received both her foundational and professional level yoga teacher certification at the renowned Kripalu Center for Yoga & Health in Massachusetts (USA), is an endorsed Insight Yoga Teacher by Sarah and Ty Powers’ Insight Yoga Institute, and is certified to teach Yin Yoga by Bernie Clark.
+She is a former faculty assistant and guest teacher at the Kripalu Center and currently a retreat leader at the Mandali Retreat Center in Quarna Sopra (Italy).

 Marije’s yoga teacher certifications:

-- Insight Yoga Institute: 500-hour advanced training integrating yoga, Buddhism, Mindfulness and spiritual psychology
+- Insight Yoga Institute, Endorsed teacher.
+500-hour advanced training integrating yoga, Buddhism, Mindfulness and spiritual psychology

 - Kripalu Center for Yoga & Health, 200-hr and 300-hr yoga teacher trainings